• Skip to primary navigation

 • Roasted red peppers – I often purchase these in a jar, but fresh roasted are always a good idea

-• Extra virgin olive oil or garlic infused olive oil – If you want to make a low-FODMAP sauce, use garlic infused olive oil as a garlic substitute
+• Extra virgin olive oil or garlic infused olive oil – if you want to make a low-FODMAP sauce, use garlic infused olive oil as a garlic substitute

 • Vinegar – Red wine vinegar is my favorite, but you can also use white wine vinegar, apple cider vinegar or champagne vinegar